dmpop/sonnenhut/README.rst

 Sonnenhut 1.0.1
 ===============

-A crude Python script for photographers.
-Displays basic information such as current weather conditions and golden hour for a specified location.
+A simple Python script for photographers that displays basic information such as current weather conditions and golden hour for a specified location.

 The script provides the following information: